Rajmal1/AnimesConsulting/README.md

 ## API Documentation

-For a better experience the API documentation has been placed in `http://localhost:3000/AnimesConsultingAPI.html`
+For a better experience, the API documentation has been placed at `http://localhost:3000/AnimesConsultingAPI.html'.
+The project must be running for the documentation to work.